-The Green Bay Packers and Chicago Bears, a pair of division rivals, have provided the competition is nearly half the games.
-The Lions are 12-8-1 against Green Bay and 8-10 vs. Chicago.
+The Green Bay Packers and Bears have provided the competition in nearly half the games.
+The Lions are 12-8-1 against Green Bay and 8-10 against Chicago.
 The Packers were the opponent for 13 consecutive years beginning in 1951.

 Three Thanksgiving games involving Detroit have gone to overtime, with two of them being particularly memorable.
 In 1980, David Williams of the Bears returned the opening kickoff of the extra period 95 yards for a touchdown, making for what was at the time the shortest OT game in NFL history.

-When the coin landed tails, referee Phil Luckett awarded the toss to the Lions, who took the kickoff and drive to the winning field goal.
+When the coin landed tails, referee Phil Luckett awarded the toss to the Lions, who took the kickoff and drove to the winning field goal.